Learning Certified Neural Network Controllers Using Contraction and Interval Analysis: Explicit Tracking Control Design

 \section{Explicit Tracking Control Design}

 Consider the following control-affine nonlinear system,

 where $\fd:\R^n\to\R^n$ is a $C^1$ drift term and $g(x)\in\R^{n\times m}$ is a $C^1$ state dependent matrix.
 With some restrictions on the choice of metric $M(x)$, we can apply the methodology from the previous section to design a simple feedback controller to exponentially track any dynamically feasible trajectory within the contraction region $X$.
-Notably, we do not require any online geodesic computations like \cite{manchester_control_2017,singh_robust_2023}, or any state space augmentation with the trajectory to be tracked like previous learning-based methods \cite{sun_learning_2021}.
+We assume this dynamically feasible trajectory is precomputed using a motion planning algorithm.
+Notably, we do not require any online geodesic computations like \cite{manchester_control_2017,singh_robust_2023}, or state augmentation with the trajectory to be tracked like previous learning methods \cite{sun_learning_2021}.

 \begin{corollary} Suppose $\textsc{loss}(\Theta,\pi;X,a,b,c) \leq 0$ for the nonlinear system $\dot{x} = \fd(x) + g(x)u$ with hyperparameters $a,b,c>0$, satisfying the following condition: for every $j=1,\dots,m$ and every $x\in X$,